Boris Spiegel

 The Jewish Chronicle writes that Spiegel "is firmly in the pro-Putin camp.
 His subservience was clearly on show […] during the fighting in the Caucasus when he joined the Kremlin's propaganda campaign calling for the establishment of a tribunal that would investigate Georgia's 'war crimes' and 'genocide.'"

 Spiegel has accused the countries that were formerly part of the Communist Bloc (except Russia and Belarus) of "rapid nazification".
 He also criticizes the "Western European democracies" for their alleged role in starting World War II.
 He proposes a common history textbook for all of Europe based on "serious scientific study, as well as the decisions of international judicial and political authorities on which basis the postwar world order had been built."

 He founded the pharmaceutical company Biotech in 1990 and the music production company "Music.
 Perfection.
 Beauty" in 1999.
 He has been deputy chairman of the political party Revival of Russia since 2002.

 In January 2011, Spiegel was the subject of media attention when he was robbed of $280,000 in cash in his hotel room.

 He is the former father-in-law of popular Russian tenor singer Nikolay Baskov.

 He is one of the few Russian politicians who openly proclaim himself as an adherent of Judaism.
 On Spiegel's initiative, monuments depicting Soviet Red Army soldiers have been erected in the Israeli city of Netanya.

 In March 2013, Spiegel resigned from the Russian Federation Council.

 During COVID-19 pandemic Spiegel's companies were one of the major Russian suppliers of antiviral medications (Avifavir, Areplivir), diagnostic systems Biozek and antiseptic solutions.
 In 2020 his companies sold 45 billion Russian ruble (approximately $600 million) worth of Covid medications.

 Spiegel and his wife Evgenia Spiegel were detained by the Russian police in March 2021 in connection with allegedly giving bribes to Penza Oblast governor Ivan Belozertsev.
-In his March 2021 with Marina Litvinovich Spiegel alleged that his criminal case was fabricated in order to change the ownership of his successful pharmaceutical business, complained about the tortuous detention conditions and compared himself with Sergei Magnitsky.
+In his March 2021 interview with Marina Litvinovich Spiegel alleged that his criminal case was fabricated in order to change the ownership of his successful pharmaceutical business, complained about the tortuous detention conditions and compared himself with Sergei Magnitsky.